telerik/ajax-docs/knowledge-base/contextmenu-not-working-ipad-ios13-safari.md

 ## Suggested Workarounds

 The good thing is that at the moment of writing, there are no MAC machines with built-in touch screens, so the _navigator.maxTouchPoints_.
-This means placing the following script on the page will solve the issue:
+This means placing the following script on the page _somewhere after the ScriptManager_ will solve the issue:

 ````JavaScript
 // iPad with enabled "Request Desktop Site"